pytorch/examples/cpp/distributed/README.md

 $ make
 ```

-where /path/to/libtorch should be the path to the unzipped LibTorch distribution, which you can get from the [PyTorch homepage] ((https://pytorch.org/get-started/locally/).
+where /path/to/libtorch should be the path to the unzipped LibTorch distribution.
+Note that the LibTorch from the [PyTorch homepage] ((https://pytorch.org/get-started/locally/) does not include MPI headers and cannot be used for this example.
+You have to compile LibTorch manually - a set of guidelines is provided [here] (https://gist.github.com/lasagnaphil/3e0099816837318e8e8bcab7edcfd5d9), however this may vary for different systems.

 To run the code,